medmain/deepr/README.md

 	<br>
 </h1>

-Deepr started at [Medmain](https://medmain.com), but it is now developed independently within the [Layr organization](https://github.com/layrjs).
+Deepr started at [Medmain](https://medmain.com), but it is now developed independently within the [Deepr organization](https://github.com/deeprjs).

-Please visit the [new repository](https://github.com/layrjs/deepr) for any upcoming changes.
+Please visit the [new repository](https://github.com/deeprjs/deepr) for any upcoming changes.